monoKeith/Temperature-Switch/README.md

 A temperature controlled switch implemented in Micropython.

-Can be used for percise temperature control in areas like [sous-vide](https://en.wikipedia.org/wiki/Sous_vide).
+Can be used for precise temperature control in areas like [sous-vide](https://en.wikipedia.org/wiki/Sous_vide).

 This software was tested on Raspberry Pi Pico.
 Attached with:
 - I2C 128*64 mono-color display